Access to Health Services

 - Less likely to receive medical care

-- More likely to die early
+- More likely to be diagnosed later

-- More likely to have poor health status 4, 5, 6
+- More likely to die prematurely4, 5, 6

 - Greater patient trust in the provider

-- Good patient-provider communication
+- Better patient-provider communication

 Timeliness is the health care system's ability to provide health care quickly after a need is recognized.
 Measures of timeliness include:

 - Availability of appointments and care for illness or injury when it is needed

 - Time spent waiting in doctors' offices and emergency departments (EDs)